1915036/Dialy-work/README.md

 submit his/her registration fee (5000).
 Things now i am going to do is that in the registration fee form ,fee component fetch automatically while selecting the fee structure.

+# Daily-Work (26-11-22)

+- Today ,I am going to set the  view of the dashboard for the accountantmam(Nankana School Teacher).
+After this i will work on fee structure and fee         concession according to the school.